jw120/mal/jw-python/README.md

 * flake8-import-order - standard order
 * flake8-blind-except - catchs use of except without exception types

+Refactor types - namedtuple? frozen dataclass

+Move special form handlers our of EVAL

+requirements.txt

+What is the difference between EVAL and eval_ast? (why _ast in do?)

 Running on mac with python 3.x installed from brew as python3